 I’m the daughter of Iowa hippy entrepreneurs (hence the origin of my last name, Celestial-One – which my parents made up!) and I grew up in a large, relatively poor family.
-I spent much of my childhood accompanying my Mom on various missions to rescue things that others had discarded – wooden fixtures from foreclosed houses, plants from the greenhouse dumpster, aluminium soda cans (worth 5¢ each) casually tossed aside at the beach, etc.
+I spent much of my childhood accompanying my Mom on various missions to rescue things that others had discarded – wooden fixtures from foreclosed houses, plants from the greenhouse dumpster, aluminum soda cans (worth 5¢ each) casually tossed aside at the beach, etc.

-In salvaging and reselling these items I not only earned my pocket money, but I literally learned that one man’s trash is another man’s treasure.
-As a kid I launched over a dozen scrappy micro-businesses, and I always dreamed of starting my own business one day, specifically in the area of food, which is a passion of mine.
+In salvaging and reselling these items, I not only earned my pocket money, but I literally learned that one man’s trash is another man’s treasure.
+As a kid, I launched over a dozen scrappy micro-businesses, and I always dreamed of starting my own business one day specifically in the area of food, which is a passion of mine.

 Tessa and I met in 2002 and have been close friends ever since.
-When she told me about her idea for a food sharing app I instantly knew it was genius, and that I wanted to be a part of the journey bringing it to life.
+When she told me about her idea for a food sharing app I instantly knew it was genius and that I wanted to be a part of the journey bringing it to life.
 Within an hour we had settled on a name and made our plan!
 No one ever said we don’t dream big or move quickly ☺

 We incorporated the company on the 9th of February 2015 and decided we had that year to prove it and make it happen, and if not we would have to go back and get proper jobs.
 The first thing we did was desk research in order to understand how big the problem of food waste was and what we discovered truly shocked and terrified us.